sepal-contrib/sdg_15.3.1/doc/en.rst

 Mandatory parameters
 ********************

 -   **Dates**: They are set in years and need to be in correct order.
-The end date that you select will change the list of available sensors.
+The **end date** that you select will change the list of available sensors.
 You won't be able to choose sensors that were not launch by the **end date**

 -   **Sensors**: After selecting the dates, all the available sensors within the timeframe will be available.
 You can deselect or re-select any sensor you want.
-The default value is set to all the landsat sattelites available within the selected timeframe.
+The default value is set to all the landsat satellites available within the selected timeframe.

     .. note::

         Some of the sensors are incompatible with each other.
 Thus selecting Landsat, MODIS or Sentinel dataset in the **sensors** dropdown will deselect the others.

---   **Vegetation index**: THe vegetattion index will be used to compute the trend trajectory. default to NDVI
+-   **Vegetation index**: THe vegetation index will be used to compute the trend trajectory, default to *NDVI*.

--   **trajectory**: There are 3 options available to calculate the productivity trend that describe trajectry of change. default to **NDVI**.
+-   **trajectory**: There are 3 options available to calculate the productivity trend that describe trajectry of change. default to *productivity*.

-- **land ecosystem functional unit**: default to "Calculate based on land cover and soil texture" but you can also use "world ecosystem"
+-   **land ecosystem functional unit**: default to *Calculate based on land cover and soil texture* but you can also use *world ecosystem*.

-- **climate regime**: default to "Per pixel based on global climate data" but you can also use a fix value everywhere using a predefined climate regime in the dropdown menu or select a custom value on the slider
+-   **climate regime**: default to *Per pixel based on global climate data* but you can also use a fix value everywhere using a predefined climate regime in the dropdown menu or select a custom value on the slider

 Advanced parameters
 *******************

-To compute the land-cover subindicator the tool will use the CCI land cover system of the **start date** and the **end date**. these land cover Image will be reclassified in the UNCCD classification system and use to compute the land_cover subindicator.
-Instead users can specify custom values for the start and end land cover map using custom dataset.
+To compute the land-cover subindicator the tool will use the CCI land cover system of the **start date** and the **end date**. these land cover Image will be reclassified in the UNCCD classification system and use to compute the land cover sub-indicator.
+Instead, users can specify custom values for the start and end land cover map using custom dataset.
 Provide the :code:`ee.Image` asset name and the band that need to be used and the CCI dataset will be replaced in the computation by your custom data.

 .. note::

     the custom dataset need to be classified in the UNCCD clasification system.
-PLease refer to :ref:`sdg_reclassif` to know how to reclassify your local dataset into this classification system
+PLease refer to :ref:`sdg_reclassiffy` to know how to reclassify your local dataset into this classification system.

-To compute the land_cover sub-indicator, the user can modify the transition matrix.
+To compute the land cover sub-indicator, the user can modify the transition matrix.
 Based on the user local knowledge of the conditions in the study area and the land degradation processed occurring there, use the table below to identify which transitions correspond to degradation (D), improvement (I), or no change in terms of land condition (S).

-The lines stands for the baseline indicator and the columns for the target.
+The lines stands for the baseline class and the columns for the target.

 .. image:: https://raw.githubusercontent.com/12rambau/sdg_indicators_module/master/doc/img/advanced_parameters.png